ParthChughApps/scripter-ai/README.md

 - 💾 Save scripts to Firestore
 - 📊 Dashboard to view and manage saved scripts
 - 📋 Copy-to-clipboard functionality
+- 🎥 **Create avatar videos with HeyGen** - Generate AI avatar videos directly from your scripts
 - 🎨 Modern UI with dark mode support

 ## Setup